Piss America is near completion - currently designing and laying out the book!

 ☄️☄️☄️☄️💦💦💦💦

-After deletion two more times by Instagram (it is so unfortunate that Instagram and the meta jerk-off nexus is still the most far and wide way of connecting with new people), we are still nearly complete!
+After deletion three more times by Instagram (it is so unfortunate that Instagram and the meta jerk-off nexus is still the most far and wide way of connecting with new people), we are still nearly complete!
 I do not post very often on the gram because I don’t want to be drained by the constant censorship and threat of deletion.
 But we are still there @piss_america___

 And I am so excited that publication is on the horizon.